 ABSTRACT

-Keywords: Continuous and Comprehensive Evaluation (CCE); awareness; attitudes, challenges; literature review
+Keywords: Continuous and Comprehensive Evaluation (CCE); awareness; attitudes, challenges; literature review.

 INTRODUCTION

 The Continuous and Comprehensive Evaluation (CCE) system is an integral for the teaching-learning process.
 The school-based evaluation system for all dimensions of student development is called CCE.
 The Right to Education Act of India (RTE Act, 2009) made CCE an assessment procedure in 2009 that was mandated.
 To evaluate a student’s academic and extracurricular activities, scholastic and co-scholastic areas are evaluated by the CCE system.
 Final evaluation comes from marks and grades, summative assessment, co-scholastic evaluation, and all other processes.